veenasundara/Lightning-Framework/README.md

 # Lightning-Framework
-Using a base Lightning Component, a Lightning interface, Apex Classes and an SObject to store apex errors, this framework provides a way to speed up lightning develpment while providing
+Using a base Lightning Component, a Lightning interface, Apex Classes and an SObject to store apex errors, this framework provides a way to speed up lightning develpment while providing robust error handling that will aid debugging.

 ## Main Components: